 (The Yellow Book ~ December 2011 Revision)

-Quality Standards for Federal Offices of Inspector General (2012)
+Principles and Standards for Offices of Inspector General

-Internal Standards and Guidance for Inspector General Staff
+Internal Standards & Guidance for Inspector General Staff

-This manual provides guidance on matters relevant to the Office of the Inspector General as a whole, the audit process, the investigations process, report referencing applicable to all reports, types of OIG tasks, peer reviews, and the OIG’s report resolution and follow‐up processes.
+This manual provides guidance on procedural matters relevant to the Office of the Inspector General as a whole.

 Office Policy Manual

 Personnel in the Office of the Inspector General (OIG) adhere to the policies and regulations embodied in the County’s Personnel Regulations.

 The OIG’s Office Policy Manual identifies policies and practices that are unique to the Montgomery County Maryland Office of the Inspector General.